cce-bigdataintro-1160/winter2020-site/3-python-exercises.md

 1. Write a script that can convert a string into an int and print its value and type on the console.
 If the value can't be converted print: `bad string {} couldn't be cast to int`, correctly formatting the message.

 ##### Files
 1. Open and print the titanic train.csv file.
 Prefix the line by `Male: ` and `Female: ` according to the gender of the person.
 Output the prefixed text and output the final count for each.

+### Fetching Files in the web and cloud
+* Let's also take a look of how to obtain files from urls and APIs
+* In Big Data, the cloud is often used as a good storage option due to its size scalability, high level of data resilience and availability

+1. Write a script that downloads the dataset `http://donnees.ville.montreal.qc.ca/dataset/5829b5b0-ea6f-476f-be94-bc2b8797769a/resource/c6f482bf-bf0f-4960-8b2f-9982c211addd/download/interventionscitoyendo.csv` to your local computer using the techniques seen in the examples.
+2. Write a script that download the exchange rate for usd from `https://api.exchangerate-api.com/v4/latest/USD` and cumulatively stores it in a output file.